capstone-gtfo/gtfo-server/README.md

 Simplecov will display total test coverage when running the test suite.
 You can find a more detailed report by running:  open coverage/index.html

 ### CircleCi
 We had some issues setting up continuous integration using the circleci service.
-We've narrowed the issue doen to either an issue with how our NWS_Service is interacting with circleci or an issue with our docker images how it interacts with our orb and dependencies.
+We've narrowed the issue down to either an issue with how our NWS_Service is interacting with circleci or an issue with our docker images and how it interacts with our orb and dependencies.

 #### Contributors
 Tyler Caudill